 Backlog

 Track bugs, questions, ideas, and tech debt across your project.
-The backlog is lightweight, user-initiated only, and split into four categories — nothing gets added automatically.
+The backlog is lightweight and split into four categories — when skills find follow-up work, they ask you what to do before adding anything.

 Four categories